bijay-05/SQL-Learning/README.md

 ### Foreign Keys
 This helps to check the validity of a values in FOREIGN KEY column whether the value is valid or not with references in another table.
 For instance checking whether the selected course_id is available or not in courses table.
 Since the dependency is upon the courses table, courses table is parent table while students table is child table.
+If a course is not opted by any student till now, then that course can be deleted from courses table with `DELETE FROM courses WHERE course_id=4`.
+But the courses that are already enrolled cannot be deleted since this will make the data invalid in child table `students`.